ali-vilab/videocomposer/README.md

 ## Disclaimer

 This open-source model is trained on the [WebVid-10M](https://m-bain.github.io/webvid-dataset/) and [LAION-400M](https://laion.ai/blog/laion-400-open-dataset/) datasets and is intended for <strong>RESEARCH/NON-COMMERCIAL USE ONLY</strong>.
-We have also trained more powerful models using internal video data, which can be used in future.
+We have also trained more powerful models using internal video data, which can be used in the future.